Where We Work

 Key Partners & Supporters

-These are some of the key organisations and churches that support our work by sharing expertise, providing funds, sending volunteers, etc. The level and type of support is different in each case.
+These are some of the key organisations and churches that support our work by sharing expertise, providing funds, offering prayer support, sending volunteers, etc. The level and type of support is different in each case.